mlocati/spf-lib/README.md

 AFAIK this is the only PHP library that passes the [Open SPF Test Suite for RFC 7208](http://www.open-spf.org/Test_Suite/).

+This library supports any PHP from PHP 7.1 to 8.3.

 ## Short introduction about SPF

 Here's a very simplified short description of the purpose of the SPF protocol.